An introduction to pitch strength in contemporary popular music analysis and production: Low-pitch strength audible harmonics

 \section{Low-pitch strength audible harmonics}

-\paragraph{Examples.} The introduction cited \citet{mybloodyvalentine1991sometimes}, in which the upper harmonics are loud enough to become audible.
-Similarly, a key aspect of Hyper Music producers' work is amplifying upper partials while attenuating the fundamental, making the upper partials audible as carriers of perceivable pitches.
-For example, in the bass part from \citet[video 2]{hypermusic2023cardinal}, harmonic 5 (two octaves and a major third) is boosted using equalization.
+\paragraph{Examples.} A previous section cited \citet{mybloodyvalentine1991sometimes}, in which the upper harmonics are loud enough to become audible.
+A key aspect of Hyper Music producers' work is amplifying upper partials while attenuating the fundamental, making the upper partials audible as carriers of perceivable pitches.
+For example, in the bass part from \citet[video 2]{primaal2023cardinal}, harmonic 5 (two octaves and a major third) is boosted using equalization.
 The boosted harmonics' pitch isn't necessarily strong.
-Producers may use these harmonics' low PS to create ambiguity in the perceived number of pitches.
+Producers use these harmonics' low PS to create ambiguity in the perceived number of pitches.

-\paragraph{Harmonic tones may convey multiple pitches.} Perceptual tests asked respondents how many simultaneous pitches they could hear in two bass tracks and a keyboard track \citep{hypermusic2023elevatesilvershomp}.
+\paragraph{Harmonic tones may convey multiple pitches.} Perceptual tests asked respondents how many simultaneous pitches they could hear in two bass tracks and a keyboard track \citep{primaal2023elevatesilvershomp}.
 The boosted harmonics were perceived as independent pitches, with the number varying from 1 to 4.
 The mean number of perceived pitches was 1.7, 1.95, and 2.45, respectively.
-Pitches that are not unanimously perceived may be considered as exhibiting low PS.

 \paragraph{Role of distortion.} Hyper Music producers may use distortion to boost or generate harmonics.
 Distortion applies a non-linear transformation to the signal, causing intermodulation distortion \citep[p.~464]{newell2017recording}, which produces partials from each input partial and their combinations.
 If $f_a$ and $f_b$ are the input frequencies, the output contains frequencies $k_a f_a + k_b f_b$, where $(k_a, k_b) \in \mathbb{Z}^2$.
 Distorting a sine wave generates harmonics, while distorting a harmonic complex tone boosts harmonics, making them audible.
 Thus, distortion adds low-PS elements.